gtangelo/flockr-backend/assumptions.md

 - The user is logged in first to create channels.
 - Only users that are logged in are able to list channels (Both the users are a part of and not).
 - Can't assume that created channels are going to be listed in order of creation.
+- Can list both private and public channels.

 ## user.py